Mohamed Krid

 Mohamed Ali Krid (born 12 May 1991), also known as Mohamed Krid (Arabic: محمد قريد), is a Paralympian athlete from Tunisia competing mainly in category F34 throwing events.

 He competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a silver medal in the men's F33-34/52 javelin throw event.

+Krid also competed in the 2012 Summer Paralympics in javelin, shot put, and discus throw.